-Special Olympics Young Athletes is a sport and play program for children with and without intellectual disabilities (ID), ages 2 to 7 years old.
+Special Olympics Young Athletes is an early childhood play program for children with and without intellectual disabilities, ages 2 to 7 years old.
 Young Athletes introduces basic sport skills, like running, kicking and throwing.
 Young Athletes offers families, teachers, caregivers and people from the community the chance to share the joy of sports with all children.

 Young Athletes welcomes children and their families into the world of Special Olympics.

 - Motor skills.
-Children with ID who took part in Young Athletes developed motor skills more than twice as fast as others who did not take part.
+Children with intellectual disabilities who took part in Young Athletes developed motor skills more than twice as fast as others who did not take part.

 - Expectations.
 Family members say that Young Athletes raised their hopes for their child’s future.

 - Sport readiness.
 Young Athletes helps children get ready to take part in sports when they are older.